Lyquix/tpl_lyquix/docs/install.md

 ###Initial Setup
 After the initial installation you should see an error in the frontend that reads `File index-custom.php not found.` This is caused because the template is trying to use your custom project files that need to be created.
 Copy or rename the files `index-custom.dist.php` to `index-custom.php`, and `component-custom.dist.php` to `component-custom.php`.

+Several parts of the template have been separated into individual PHP include files for easy management and updates.

 Based on your design you need to select if you want to use 4, 5 or 6 block structure.
 If you don't know which one to use start with 4.
 You can change it later.
 You need to copy some of the base LESS files in the `css/less` directory into the `css/less/custom` directory and rename them, as follows:

   * `04-blocks-downsized4.less` to `04-blocks-downsized.less`